stephanGarland/intro-to-x/mysql/mysql-101.md

 Database changed
 ```

 In order to find out how many rows are in each table, there a few ways of doing so.
 InnoDB maintains information about tables in the `INFORMATION_SCHEMA.TABLES` table, including an estimate of row count.
 However, it's just that - an estimate.
-It can be made to be accurate if you use `ANALYZE TABLE`, but in production, you should not do this, since it places a table-wide read lock during the process.
+It can be made to be accurate if you use `ANALYZE TABLE`, but in production, you shouldn't do this (to be clear, it should be done, but carefully), since it places a table-wide read lock during the process.
 You can also use the query `SELECT COUNT(*)`, but that will perform a table scan (where the entire table is read sequentially, without indices), so it may have a performance impact on the database, as it's consuming a lot of available IOPS.
 Finally, assuming you have an auto-incrementing `id` field in the table, you can use `SELECT id FROM <table> ORDER BY id DESC LIMIT 1` to get the last incremented value.
 This is also an estimate, since it doesn't take any deletions into account (auto-increment is monotonic), but it's extremely fast.

 Since this isn't production, we can force a refresh of our table statistics to get accurate counts.
 This will cause viewing the table's statistics to refresh the table statistics, and the variable is reset to its old value afterwards.